MarshaGomez/GenrePrediction/README.md

 ### Genre Prediction

-In the following code the description loaded by the admin is collected and used to build a dataset with only one instace with missing class.
+In the following code you can see that the description loaded by the admin is collected and used to build a dataset with only one unlabeled instace.
-The dataset is given as input to the 12 classifiers, everytime a classifier of a specific genre gives a positive output, that genre is added to the list of predicted genres that the admin can modify in case of unprecise prediction.
+The dataset is given as input to the 12 classifiers, and everytime that a classifier of a specific genre gives a positive output, that genre is added to the list of predicted genres.

 ```java
 	public static List<String> predictGenres(String descrizione) {